Ramyerra2703/8bit-Up-Down-Counter/README.md

 }

 make the followinf changes and then navigate to the OpenLane folder in the terminal and write the following commands

 $ sudo make mount

+after opening the Openlane container give the following command

 $ ./flow.tcl -interactive

 % package require openlane 0.9